jeremy-w/current-shorthand/manual/orthographic.md

 - ![]({{ S }}/you ought to know what to do.t.jpg){{T}} **you ought to know what to do**

-Many other subordinate words may be OLED in quick writing, such as **the, a, of.**
+Many other subordinate words may be omitted in quick writing, such as **the, a, of.**